Evidlo/prelim/main.typ

     === Science Pixel Binning Discretization <spb_discretization>
     @post_processing introduced the notion of _science pixel binning_, a log-polar binning scheme which reduces the number of data constraints that need to be ingested by the retrieval algorithm while attempting to minimize loss of information in the measurement data.

-    Choosing a science pixel binning scheme that has sufficient radial and azimuthal bins is important to retrieval performance, and is dependent on the 3D discretization grid, the density being observed, and viewing geometry.
+    Choosing a science pixel binning scheme that has sufficient radial and azimuthal bins is important to retrieval performance, and is dependent on the 3D discretization grid, the density being observed, and view geometry.
 A choice of resolution which is too low introduces binning error into the retrieval algorithm which can dominate noise-induced error and lead to poor retrieval performance even under high #gls("SNR").

     For a science pixel measurement to match its centroid measurement, as described in @retrieval_validation, column density should vary linearly within the science pixel.
 However, this assumption can be violated due to the exponential nature of the hydrogen density distribution.
     @spb_bad_discretization illustrates a case where binned radial resolution is too low to capture large hydrogen density gradients at low altitudes, leading to overestimated column densities during retrieval.